-During your consultation, you and your chosen dentist will select the correct shade of composite resin, discuss the procedure in full, prepare for what the procedure entails and identify the areas of your teeth that require work.
+During your consultation, you and your chosen dentist will select the correct shade of composite resin, discuss the procedure in full, prepare for what the procedure entails and identify the specific areas that require work.

 Boutique Dental 23 in Wigan offers a full range of dental care services performed by expert dentists and technicians.
 From the initial dental consultation through to the dental treatment, Boutique Dental 23 put patient care as a priority.

 Whether you have a chipped tooth or an unwanted gap, contact Boutique Dental 23 to find the perfect solution to help you achieve a shining smile.